veillette/physics-book/contents/ch9ForcesAndTorquesInMusclesAndJoints.md

 <div class="title">
 Muscles Exert Bigger Forces Than You Might Think
 </div>
-Calculate the force the biceps muscle must exert to hold the forearm and its load as shown in [Figure](#fig1), and compare this force with the weight of the forearm plus its load.
+Calculate the force the biceps muscle must exert to hold the forearm and its load as shown in [Figure 1](#fig1), and compare this force with the weight of the forearm plus its load.
 You may take the data in the figure to be accurate to three significant figures.

 **Strategy**